HyperX Cloud 2/Cloud II Wireless Headphones Review

 HyperX Cloud III Wireless

 The HyperX Cloud III Wireless have a superior battery life performance to the HyperX Cloud 2/Cloud II Wireless.
 Clocking in at over 120 hours, they're a better fit for marathon weekend gaming sessions.
 Both headphones share a similar sound profile, with a similar amount of bass and some underemphasis in the treble range.
-The Cloud III Wireless have slightly better imaging and soundstage performance, though, which can help you locate in-game audio cues, like footsteps.
-However, the boom mic on the Cloud II Wireless has better recording quality, making your voice sound more full and natural.
-Both headphones are great for wireless gaming, but the Cloud II might be a better pick for streamers needing the best mic quality.
+However, the boom mic on the Cloud II Wireless has better recording quality, making your voice sound fuller and more natural.
+Both headphones are great for wireless gaming, but the Cloud II might be better for streamers needing the best mic quality.

 HyperX Cloud Alpha Wireless